-Florentines often call the market the ‘Porcellino’ (piglet) after the large bronze boar erected in 1612, a copy made by Pietro Tacca of the ancient statue in the Uffizi (the porcellino here is a new copy of the copy; Tacca's version is Museo Bardini).
+Florentines often call the market the ‘Porcellino’ (piglet) after the large bronze boar erected in 1612, a copy made by Pietro Tacca of the Hellenistic statue, given by Pius IV to Cosimo I in 1560 and currently in the Uffizi (the porcellino here is a new copy of the copy; Tacca's version is Museo Bardini).
 The drool spilling from its mouth reminds us that unlike Rome, Florence is no splashy city of fountains.
-Rub the piglet’s shiny snout, and they say destiny will one day bring you back to Florence.
+Place a coin in its mouth, and if it falls into the grate at the bottom of the fountain you'll have good luck and rub the shiny snout so destiny will one day bring you back to Florence.
 The pungent aroma of the tripe sandwiches sold nearby may give you second thoughts.

 Via Por S. Maria and Via Porta Rossa